swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 export K8S_NODE_2_NAME=<my_node_2_name>
 ```

-### Labelize the nodes
+#### Labelize the nodes

-Let's imagine one node has a GPU and the other one doesn't.
-You can labelize the
-nodes to be able to use the GPU node for the training of the model.
-For our
+You can now labelize the nodes to be able to use the GPU node for the training
-experiment, there is no need to have a GPU to train the model but it's for
-demonstration purposes.
+of the model.

 ```sh title="Execute the following command(s) in a terminal"
 # Labelize the nodes